Esri/SystemLogParser/README.md

 -------------------------------

 ##### CHANGELOG

+Build 0.12.24.0 (Prerelease)
+1. For (Analysis Type) Complete reports, the Path column has been added to the table on the "Elapsed Time - All Resources" worksheet
+2. Fixed an issue with the (new) "Arrival Rate Per Service" worksheet to group specifically by service name; the previous build used the service name with capability so instead of counting requests for "PostgreSQL/Branch_Spatial1", the table would separate it by "PostgreSQL/Branch_Spatial1/FeatureServer", "PostgreSQL/Branch_Spatial1/MapServer" and "PostgreSQL/Branch_Spatial1/VersionManagementServer"; while this was correct, that extra separation was not originally intended
+3. In addition to "Total Arrival Request Entries" counts on the arrival worksheets, "Data Rows Captured" are now listed as well
+4. For Simple, WithOverviewCharts, Complete and Optimized reports, the data Start Time and End Time (in Coordinated Universal Time) are now listed
+5. Improved request breakdown analysis has been added to IIS log parsing for capabilities such as NetworkDiagramServer

 Build 0.12.23.0 (Prerelease)
 1. For Spreadsheet reports that pull log data from a local or network path, a "Log Location" field containing the passed in value has been added